setupwitch/Gamemaker-LTS-Decompiler/README.md

 Please do report it using the github issue tracker!

-I am not affiliated with UnderminersTeam and this script was made after a long week of fun
+I am not affiliated with UnderminersTeam.